-SHA expects to execute one or more Contracts for services for one year.
-At SHA's option, a Change Order may be executed extending the Contract(s) for up to a total of five years.
+SHA expects to execute one or more Contracts for each Category of Service for three years.
+At SHA's option, a Change Order may be executed extending the Contract(s) for up to two additional one-year periods, along with appropriate adjustments in the scope of work and compensation.